-Additionally, as noted above, an agency may refrain from collecting ARs that total less than \$500 for the debtor.
-(Section 12438.)
-When doing so, the SAM requires that the agency attempted to collect the ARs following the SAM section 8293.1 procedures described above, and determines that the debt is uncollectible, or it is not cost beneficial to continue collection efforts.
-(SAM section 8293.5.)
+first attempt to collect the ARs following the SAM Section 8293.1 procedures described above and determine that the debt is uncollectible or is not cost-beneficial to continue collection efforts.
+(SAM Section 8293.5.)

 3. Commission's Collection Procedures